spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 21 Aug 2018       |
 | **Demo**          | [pack][pack-demo] |

 Buildpacks are like the guy friends your crush keeps telling you not to worry about.
-Buildpacks use auto-detection.
+Buildpack can build images without dockerfiles, it uses auto-detection instead.
 It tests groups of buildpacks against your source code and the first group that fits your source code will become the selected set of buildpacks.
 Criteria is specific to each buildpack – for instance, an NPM buildpack looks for a package.json, and a Go buildpack looks for Go source files, etc.

 ### ko